 What is a contract addendum?

 A contract addendum is a supplementary document attached to an existing contract to provide additional details, terms, or information related to the original agreement.
+The word comes from the Latin addendum, meaning “something to be added.”
+Unlike an amendment, a contract addendum does not alter the core elements of the original contract.
+It operates alongside the original, not inside it, and all original terms remain valid unless the addendum explicitly states otherwise.

-Instead, it is used to:
+Instead, it’s used to:

 Add specifics